vdhicts/csr-generator/README.md

 ### Getting started

-All steps can be performed individually to suite all your needs.
+All steps can be performed individually to suit all your needs.

 ```php
 // Generate the private key